 The Emerald Coast quickly caught on and was used in extensive marketing so by the late 1990's it referred to everything from Pensacola to Panama City Beach.
 This includes Destin in the center as well as Miramar Beach and the picture-perfect coastal communities of Scenic 30A in South Walton.
 This part of the Gulf Coast has been lauded as having some of the most beautiful beaches in the world.
 That's not a surprise since the pure white quartz crystal shore, and emerald-toned waters of the Gulf are truly dazzling.

-The Emerald Coast has received a lot of national and even international acclaim since its recent “discovery.”
-Movies were filmed here including an Eco-Horror movie called Frogs in 1972 that was shot at the old plantation mansion at Eden Gardens State Park in Santa Rosa Beach.
-This movie is so bad, it’s fun to watch!
-In the 1980s the coastal village of Seaside ushered in a brand new type of town planning called the New Urbanist Design.
-The town was planned to have a distinct nostalgic golden Americana coastal design that was quite pedestrian friendly.
+The Emerald Coast has received a lot of national and even international acclaim since its recent "discovery."
+Movies were filmed here, including an Eco-Horror movie called Frogs in 1972 that was shot at the old plantation mansion at Eden Gardens State Park in Santa Rosa Beach.
+This movie is so bad; it's fun to watch!
+In the 1980s, the coastal village of Seaside ushered in a brand new type of town planning called the New Urbanist Design.
+The town was planned to have a distinct nostalgic golden Americana coastal design that was quite pedestrian-friendly.
 It is still studied all over the world in schools specializing in architecture.
-In 1998 a critically acclaimed film called The Truman Show with Jim Carrey and Laura Linney was released which had been perfectly filmed in Seaside.
-This satirical science fiction portrayed a picture perfect world called Seahaven Island where Truman was being secretly filmed 24 hours per day for a popular worldwide TV show.
+In 1998 a critically acclaimed film called The Truman Show with Jim Carrey and Laura Linney was released, which was perfectly filmed in Seaside.
+This satirical science fiction portrayed a picture-perfect world called Seahaven Island, where Truman was being secretly filmed 24 hours per day for a popular worldwide TV show.